For Officer Ronald Neubauer, it's second 2018 shooting involving mental health issues

 Body cam video shows Parker standing between Neubauer and Officer Richard Bellon, who stood closer.
 Parker suddenly turned, grabbed Bellon's Taser and pointed it at Neubauer, who put his Taser away and pulled out his firearm.
 Both officers fired their weapons.
 He was airlifted to the hospital.

 Parker's mother said her son was diagnosed with schizophrenia, and he had been complaining about hearing voices, but he didn't have access to mental health care.
-In October, prosecutors determined the shooting was justified.
+Prosecutors charged Parker with resisting arrest with violence, aggravated assault with a deadly weapon and depriving an officer of equipment.

-"He don't need jail time," Parker's mother said.
-"He need mental help ...
-Jamal was trying to commit suicide."
+Prosecutors later announced Oct.
+2 that they had determined the officers' decision to shoot Parker was justified.

-Soon after Neubauer returned to work, he responded to the 15-year-old boy in foster care who was struggling.
-It's unclear if Neubauer was the one who shot him.
-The boy was recovering from the wound at Kendall Regional Medical Center on Friday.
+Soon after Neubauer returned to work, he responded to a call about a violent 15-year-old boy in foster care.
+The boy was recovering from the gunshot wound at Kendall Regional Medical Center on Friday.
 Authorities said he was in stable condition.

 The Florida Department of Children and Families' Mobile Crisis Team stopped by the home on Friday.
 They are trained to deal with mental health emergencies to help prevent costly stays in hospitals.
 The Florida Department of Law Enforcement was investigating the Leisure City shooting.